Performance of Empirical Risk Minimization For Principal Component Regression: Introduction

 holds with probability at least $1 - \delta_T$ for any $T$ sufficiently large.
 The inequality in \eqref{eqn:risk:regret} is commonly referred to as an \emph{oracle inequality}.
-Oracle inequalities such as \eqref{eqn:risk:regret} provide non-asymptotic guarantees on the performance of the ERM and imply that the ERM asymptotically performs as well as the best linear predictor.
-We remark that the performance measure in \eqref{eqn:risk:erm} allows us to keep our analysis close to the bulk of the contributions in the learning theory literature (which typically focus on the analysis of i.i.d.~data) and facilitates comparisons.
-We remark that \citet{Brownlees:Gudmundsson:2021} and \citet{Brownlees:LlorensTerrazas:2021} consider alternative performance measures such as the conditional out-of-sample average risk of the ERM, which has a more attractive interpretation for time series applications.
-It turns out that these alternative measures lead to essentially the same theoretical analysis at the expense of introducing additional notation.
-We therefore focus on the performance measure defined in \eqref{eqn:risk:regret} for clarity.
+Oracle inequalities such as \eqref{eqn:risk:regret} provide nonasymptotic guarantees on the performance of empirical risk minimization and imply that the ERM performs asymptotically as well as the best linear predictor.